Definition Guide for skin and hair care terms. Defining hair and skin ingredients with meaningful results. Updated

 - Free Radicals are reactive, oxygenated chemicals that damage cell structures including skin cells.
 Free radicals are linked to premature aging and cancer.
 Sources of free radical damage include environmental stressors, pollution, UV rays, and radiation.
 Topical and oral Anti-oxidants seek out and destroy free radicals.

-- Frankincense Oil is an essential oil.
+- Frankincense Oil is an essential oil used as fragrance and in aromatherapy, but also has skincare properties.
 Frankincense reduces inflammation and is used to boost immunity.
 Frankincense, Shea Butter and Coconut Oil treat older stretch marks and scars.
 Frankincense has an intense aroma.
 It can be balanced with a drop of Orange Oil.

 - Fruit enzymes break down the keratin in dead skin cells, offering a mild form of exfoliation.
 Generally part of a wash or scrub, it is gentler than an AHA.